jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-async-runctimes.markdown

 }
 ```

-The compiler will convert this into something like the following (simplified) state machine:
+The compiler will convert this into something like the following simplified state machine (Note, this isn't exactly what the state machine will look like, but works as good mental model):

 ```rust
 enum State {